 The spinal cord is an essential part of the body, as it sends messages from the brain to the rest of the body, and vice versa.
 When the spinal cord is injured, it can have a number of negative impacts on the body.
-The effects often remain with an accident victim for the rest of his or her life, and the financial consequences can be devastating.
+The effects often remain with an accident victim for the rest of their life, and the financial consequences can be devastating.

-If you have suffered a spinal cord injury as a result of an accident that was the fault of someone else, it’s important to know that you may be eligible for compensation.
-This can help offset the cost of your treatment, lost wages, and other damages related to your injury.
+If you have suffered a spinal cord injury as a result of an accident that was caused by someone else, it’s important to know that you may be eligible for compensation.
+This compensation can help offset the potentially considerable cost of your treatment, lost wages, and other damages related to your injury.

-Filing a Personal Injury Claim After a Spinal Cord Injury
+How Do I File a Claim After a Spinal Cord Injury?

 In order to file a personal injury claim for your spinal cord injury, you must have been in an accident that was caused by someone else.
 There are several elements you must prove in order to have a successful personal injury case:

-- The first is that the other person or entity owed you a duty of care, such as a driver who had a responsibility to drive carefully at all times.
+- The defendant owed you a duty of care, such as drivers have a responsibility to drive carefully at all times.